Sierra Nevada

 20.8"x50.8" | $60.00

-The early months of 2017 marked the highest snow cover levels for the Sierra Nevada Range in more than a decade.
-The snow land cover class on this map was created from Landsat 8 imagery collected between January 1st and March 30th.
-This data was used to create false-color images that highlight areas of snow that were then extracted and used as a masking layer in photoshop.
-This map captures the dramatic increase in snow cover while only attempting to portray the breathtaking beauty of the Sierra Nevada.
+The early months of 2017 brought record-breaking snowfall to the Sierra Nevada—marking the highest snow cover levels in over a decade.
+This map’s snow land cover class was derived from Landsat 8 imagery collected between January 1 and March 30, 2017.
+Using false-color composites to emphasize snowpack, I extracted the snow-covered areas and used them as a masking layer in Photoshop.
+The final product captures both the sheer extent of the snow and the awe-inspiring beauty of the Sierra Nevada during this remarkable season.